MilkyBruv/basic-git-cmd-tutorial/README.md

 To fetch the files from github, type `git fetch remote origin`, this will update your local directory with all the files from the repository

-If that does not fetch all the files, try typing `git fetch <repository url>`
+If that does not fetch all the files, try typing `git fetch <link to github repository>`

 ### Cloning

-To clone a repository, type `git clone <link to repository>`, this will download all the files from the repository
+To clone a repository, type `git clone <link to github repository>`, this will download all the files from the repository

 Note that this will not let you edit the files on the repository